-The CRS has been incorporated in the amended Directive on Administrative Cooperation (the "DAC 6"), adopted on 25 May 2018 transposed into Luxembourg law on 25 March 2020.
+The CRS has been incorporated in the amended Directive on Administrative Cooperation (the "DAC"), adopted on 25 May 2018 transposed into Luxembourg law on 25 March 2020, as amended from time to time.

 Luxembourg implemented the CRS provisions in a law enacted on 18 March 2015 (the "CRS Law") which amends the law of 29 March 2013 on administrative cooperation in the field of taxation.